Raging Bull: Plot

-In 1941 Jake LaMotta is a young up-and-coming middleweight boxer who suffers his first-ever loss to Jimmy Reeves after a controversial decision.
+In 1941, Jake LaMotta is a young up-and-coming middleweight boxer who suffers his first loss to Jimmy Reeves after a controversial decision.
 Jake's brother Joey discusses a potential shot for the middleweight title with one of his Mafia connections, Salvy Batts.
 However, Jake repeatedly refuses the Mafia's help, wanting to win the championship on his own terms.
 Jake spots a 15-year-old girl named Vickie at a swimming pool in his Bronx neighborhood.
-He eventually pursues a relationship with her, despite his being already married and her being underage.
-In 1943 Jake defeats Sugar Ray Robinson, and has a rematch three weeks later.
+He eventually pursues a relationship with her, despite him being already married and her being underage.
+In 1943, Jake defeats Sugar Ray Robinson, and has a rematch three weeks later.
 Despite Jake dominating Robinson during the bout, the judges surprisingly rule in favor of Robinson, who Joey feels won only because he was enlisting in the Army the following week.

-By 1945 Jake marries Vickie, but he is controlling and domineering over her, and suspicious that she has feelings for other men.
+By 1945, Jake marries Vickie, but he is controlling and domineering over her, and suspicious that she has feelings for other men.
 When she remarks off-hand that his next opponent Tony Janiro is good-looking, Jake flies into a rage, asking her what she meant by that.
 At the fight with Janiro, with Vickie looking on in horror, Jake makes it a point to brutally disfigure his opponent.
 At the Copacabana afterwards, Joey sees Vickie approach a table with Salvy and his crew.
 Joey confronts Vickie, who implies that she is dissatisfied in her marriage.
 Enraged, Joey viciously attacks Salvy in a fight that spills outside the club.
 Local mob boss Tommy Como orders them to patch up, and has Joey tell Jake that if he wants a shot at the championship title, which Como controls, he will have to take a dive.
 Jake thus throws his next match against Billy Fox, but cannot convincingly fake his defeat.
 He is booed out of the building and shortly thereafter suspended from boxing on suspicion of throwing the fight.
-By 1949 he is reinstated and wins the middleweight championship title by defeating Marcel Cerdan.
+By 1949, he is reinstated and wins the middleweight championship title by defeating Marcel Cerdan.